 At your initial meeting, take time to introduce yourself.
 It is important to understand the purpose of the mentoring engagement and to see if the match is a good fit.
 Use these conversation starters to help you get started.

-If either the mentor or the mentee do not think the relationship is a good match, then politely and professionally discuss.
-If the mentoring relationship does not move forward, mentees will return to step 2.
+If either the mentor or the mentee does not think the relationship is a good match, then politely and professionally discuss.
+If the mentoring relationship does not move forward, return to step 2.

 Step 5: Agree on a plan